 August 6, 1967: Judy’s third, and final, Palace engagement which began on July 31st and ran through August 26th, was still a big hit and was still getting great reviews.
 It was a triumph for Judy.

 August 6, 1989: While the celebrations of the 50th anniversary of The Wizard of Oz were in full swing, Judy’s (and MGM’s) 1944 masterpiece Meet Me In St. Louis was Broadway-bound.
 Here is a nice article about the film’s songwriters, Hugh Martin and Ralph Blane, currently celebrating their 75th birthdays.

 August 6, 2009: Turner Classic Movies puts the focus on Judy as part of their “Summer Under The Stars” theme for the month of August.
-Notable is this wonderful poster created for channel’s showing of The Pirate.
+Notable is this wonderful poster created for the channel’s showing of The Pirate.